Type above and press Enter to search. Press Esc to cancel.

 A visual merchandiser designs and implements in-store displays and layouts to attract customers and encourage purchases.
 Their responsibilities include creating eye-catching window displays, arranging products strategically, and ensuring the store’s visual standards are maintained.

-What is an example of a visual merchandising?
+What is an example of visual merchandising?

 An example of visual merchandising is a clothing store’s window display featuring mannequins dressed in the latest fashion trends, complemented by themed props and coordinated lighting to draw attention and entice customers into the store.